Angle Icon

 Best practices for writing medical notes

-• Maintain clarity and accuracy: “We are dealing with patients’ healthcare here — mistakes can cause serious consequences.”
 Keep entries concise yet complete.
 Another clinician reviewing your note should immediately understand the key points.

-• Use a standardized format: “Standardization is important so everyone can be on the same page with documentation.”
-SOAP remains popular because it’s structured and problem-focused.
+“Standardization is important so everyone can be on the same page with documentation.”

-• Be timely: “At my clinic, we require that all therapists enter a patient’s note within 24 hours of the visit to ensure the most accurate records.”
-Completing notes soon after a visit reduces errors and ensures you capture details while they’re fresh.
+“At my clinic, we require that all therapists enter a patient’s note within 24 hours of the visit to ensure the most accurate records.”

 A bridge to better patient care

-Medical notes have come a long way — from ink and paper to structured digital records.
+Clinical notes have come a long way — from ink and paper to structured digital records.
 But even with EHRs, documentation can still feel like an uphill battle.

 The good news?
 You don’t have to do it alone.

-Sign up for Freed today and get a full week of free, unlimited notes.
+Try Freed's AI scribe today and get a full week of free, unlimited notes.

 FAQs